It’s all about trust

 De Verffabriek, Ghent, Belgium

-In the case of such unreachable celestial bodies, simulations and models typically act as valuable tools for their study.
-For this exhibition, a holographic fan hanging from the building's ceiling resembles the computed chromaticity of a Star, as it would be perceived by the human eye.
+Simulations and models are essential for studying celestial bodies beyond our reach.
+In this exhibition, a holographic fan suspended from the ceiling replicates the computed chromaticity of a star, as it would be seen by the human eye if in space.

 This device presents a bright bluish sphere, based on data derived from model spectra of stars.
 These synthetic stellar spectrums are used to compute the colors of stars as they would appear to a human observer in Space 1.
 This is possible by converting a spectrum to a representative color, a process akin to the way the human eye reacts to a spectrum of wavelengths, perceiving it as one color through the cone cells’ combined responses.